dlanza1/ExDeMon/doc/users-manual.md

 In the case all the values for a given aggregated variable expire, count is 0.

 A variable could be the result of an aggregation of values.
 Values from all metrics that pass the specified filter (and after grouping) will be aggregated.
 Note that in order to differentiate between metric, any attribute not specified in "groupby" will be used.
 This can be configured using the "aggregate" parameter, where you configure the operation to perform the aggregation.
-Available operations are: sum, avg, weighted_avg (influence proportional with elapsed time), count, max, min or diff (with previos value).
+Operation determines the variable type.
 The maximum number of different metrics that can be aggregated is 100, if more, results might be inconsistent.

+Aggregation operations available and the corresponding type:
+* No operation => metric as generated by metric source
+* sum => filter by float type and produce float
+* avg => filter by float type and produce float
+* weighted_avg (influence proportional with elapsed time) => filter by float type and produce float
+* count_floats => filter by float type and produce float
+* count_bools => filter by boolean type and produce float
+* count_strings => filter by string type and produce float
+* max => filter by float type and produce float
+* min => filter by float type and produce float
+* diff (with previous value) => filter by float type and produce float

 A meta-attribute is set in the generated metrics.
 The meta attribute name is $defined_metric and his value the &lt;defined-metric-id&gt;.
 This attribute can later be used to filter the defined metrics in a monitor like: